Stocks Trade Cautiously Ahead of Tech Earnings

 US Stock Movers

-NXP Semiconductors (NXPI) is down -6% after weaker-than-expected management guidance for Q3 revenue.
-The report undercut the chip sector, which rallied sharply on Monday.

-HCA Healthcare (HCA) is up +4% on better-than-expected earnings, a Q2 revenue gain of +10% y/y, and an increase in management guidance for 2024 earnings and revenue.
-The report provided underlying support for hospital peers such as Universal Health Services (UHS), which is up nearly +2%, and Community Health Systems (CYH), which is down -0.5%.
+HCA Healthcare (HCA) is up more than +3% on better-than-expected earnings, a Q2 revenue gain of +10% y/y, and an increase in management guidance for 2024 earnings and revenue.
+The report provided underlying support for hospital peers such as Universal Health Services (UHS), which is up nearly +0.5%, and Community Health Systems (CYH), which is down -0.1%.

 Comcast (CMCSA) is down -5% after a Q2 revenue miss, although earnings and Ebitda were favorable.

-Delta Airlines (DAL) today is down -0.6% after the US Department of Transportation opened a probe to investigate why the airline was hit much harder than other airlines by the Crowdstrike/Microsoft outage.
+Delta Airlines (DAL) today is little changed after the US Department of Transportation opened a probe into why the airline was hit much harder than other airlines by the Crowdstrike/Microsoft outage.
 Delta has extended flight cancelations into this week.
 Delta on Monday fell by -3.42%, more than giving back last Friday’s +1.45% rise.

 Earnings Reports (7/23/2024)